 The large model above could be broken into four submodels and one main model.
 The smaller submodels can be added to the main model and connected to a final process.
 When a submodel is added to another model, the submodel's output parameters will be added as output variables.

-Advanced use of model iterators
+Advanced use of model integrators

-Embedding a model tool within another model also allows for advanced use of model iterators.
+Embedding a model tool within another model also allows for advanced use of model integrators.
 When a workflow requires model iteration, the specific tools or processes that need to be run more than once must be separated from those tools or processes that only need to be run once.

 It is a common misconception that only tools downstream of a model iterator will run multiple times.
-When a model contains an iterator. all processes in the model will be run multiple times.
+When a model contains an iterator, all processes in the model will be run multiple times.

 The example below is a workflow that merges a set of inputs from a geodatabase.
 The Merge tool accepts multiple feature classes as input to merge, but there is no automatic way to add all feature classes from a specific workspace.
 In this situation, the Iterate Feature Classes model iterator can be used in combination with the Collect Values tool to read through all the feature classes in a workspace and collect them into a multivalue variable.
 Since these two processes need to be executed multiple times (iterations), they will be added to a submodel, while the Merge tool, which should only be executed once, will be added to the main model and connected to the output of the submodel that contains the iterator.